Between-Jobs/01_5G_Mobile_Communication_System_Overview_Document/README.md

-# 5G Mobile Communication System Overview
+# 5G Mobile Communication System Overview Document

 This **5G Mobile Communication System Overview Document** was created using a free generative AI tool.
 The document was generated based on the following table of contents with a format that enhances understanding and retention.